neocrym/neocrym-sphinx-theme/docs/kitchen-sink/index.md

 # Kitchen Sink

-This section exists as a dump of "all sorts of edge cases" in Furo's styling.
+This section exists as a dump of "all sorts of edge cases" in neocrym-sphinx-theme's styling.
 It is built upon an excellent base provided by Sphinx-RTD-Theme, as written by the amazing folks at ReadTheDocs.

 The goal is to ensure that we're adding more content here that looks good, without breaking anything externally. :)